 Balance control is based on a feedback strategy and works in conjunction with the lower body IK algorithm described below.
+The balance algorithm attempts to keep the projection of the character's centre of mass (COM) onto the ground plane at a particular location within the support polygon.
 The support polygon is the convex hull of the monitor points attached to the character's feet.
-The balance algorithm attempts to keep the projection of the character's centre of mass (COM) onto the ground plane at a particular location within the support polygon.
 Provided the character's momentum is low, she will remain balanced as long as the COM projects into the support polygon.
-The desired location of the projection can be changed either by a shape set or directly by the animator, allowing for balance adjustments.
+The desired location of the projection can be changed by a higher level shape class or directly by the animator, allowing for balance adjustments.

-One foot is set to be the dominant foot and balance control is actuated through this foot.
+One foot is deemed the dominant foot and balance control is actuated through this foot.
 The dominant foot can be changed arbitrarily during a simulation, but should be the foot that remains on the ground if the character lifts a foot.
 The current X and Z error in the location of the COM projection is fed back into the Z and X axes of the ankle in order to minimize the error.
 The other joint angles in the lower body are then calculated by the IK algorithm in order to keep the other foot rooted.

-A similar feedback approach has previously been used in control of dynamic characters by [Woo98], but their work fed the error into the desired value of both ankles and both hips.
-If this approach is used to directly control the actual angles instead of the desired values, it can lead to errors in the lower body joint angles, depending on the width of the stance and location of the balance point.
-In the dynamic case, ground reaction forces will prevent floor penetration and maintain foot contact.
-When these values are used directly in kinematic control, however, errors in joint angles can cause foot sliding and floor penetration.
-These errors are avoided in our work by controlling only one ankle and using our IK system to solve for the rest of the angles in the lower body to maintain the position of the other foot.
+A similar feedback approach has previously been used in control of dynamic characters [Woo98], but their work fed the error into the desired value of both ankles and both hips.
+This can lead to errors in the lower body joint angles, depending on the width of the stance and location of the balance point.
+In the dynamic case where only the desired values of the joints are being controlled, some error can be tolerated, but such errors would be very noticeable when actual joint angles are varied for kinematic motion.
+These errors are avoided in our work by controlling only one ankle and using our IK system to solve for the rest of the angles.

 The feedback based balance control is used when generating an animation.
 As discussed below, calculating a pose makes use of an optimization routine that must update the character's balance.
-For this routine, a simple search is performed to directly find the correct X and Z ankle offsets rather than using the feedback routine which adjusts these values over multiple time steps.
+For this routine, a simple search is performed to find the correct X and Z ankle offsets rather than using feedback to adjust these values.